How to Move a WordPress Site Without Hassle with Snapshot

 Migrating Your Site

 Now that you have your snapshot ready, install a brand new WordPress site (or Multisite install) on your new server.
-This also includes all instances of where you would like your site to be moved whether you would like to migrate a site within a network or adding a site to a network.

 Install and activate the same themes and plugins on your fresh install that are currently included and activated on the site you want to migrate.